 Figuring Out What Makes People Tick

 What can you do with a psychology degree?
-Karen Brakke, Ph.D., associate professor and chair of the Spelman College psychology department ponders the question.
+Karen Brakke, Ph.D., associate professor and former chair of the Spelman College psychology department ponders the question.
 Her answer: "The answer is, what can’t you do?

 “There are service and research opportunities, from neuroscience up through intervention programs,” Brakke said.
 “We deal with human behavior and mental processes.
 Figuring out how people work is inherently interesting.”